Skip to main content

 Upload something

-Any supported document in the project — an RFP, a BOQ, a contractor submission, a PTC response, or a query register.
+Any supported document in the package: an RFP, a BOQ, a contractor submission, or a query register.

 2